 Read on to learn when do babies smile, plus:

-- Why smiling is so important for baby’s development
+- Why is smiling so important for baby’s development?

-- How to make baby smile
+- What’s the best way to make baby smile?

-- Why babies smile in their sleep
+- Why do babies smile in their sleep?

 How Early Can Baby Smile?

 So, when do babies smile?
 If you guessed in the womb, you’d be right!
 Some moms swear baby is flashing a smile in her ultrasound picture, and no, they’re not imagining it—experts say babies learn to smile while still in utero, at about 26 weeks.